tb38r/ascii_art/README.md

 # Aasci Art

-Built a program which receieved a string as an argument and outputting the string in a graphic representation using ASCII.
+Built a program which receieves a string as an argument and outputting the string in a graphic representation using ASCII.

 </br>